 Entrepreneurship can be considered a process of economic or social value creation, rather than the single event of opening a business.
 This course focuses on creativity, innovation, problem identification, opportunity recognition, developing solutions, and resource acquisition.
 The functional areas of business and the cross-functional nature of these will be demonstrated as student teams will address problems they discover.

-Course number was formerly 64.300.
-This course is designed to help non-business students understand the importance of innovation and entrepreneurship in today's global economy and cultivate an entrepreneurial mindset among students in the Manning School of Business entrepreneurship concentration.
-It will cover different forms of entrepreneurship such as small businesses, growth ventures, corporate entrepreneurship and social entrepreneurship.
-The course will focus on the types of innovation, turning innovation into an ongoing new venture and on the entrepreneurial process.
-Innovation and entrepreneurship theories and concepts will be discussed with real life examples and cases.
+This course is designed to help students understand the importance of innovation and entrepreneurship in today's global economy and cultivate an entrepreneurial mindset among students.
+It will cover different forms of entrepreneurship, such as small businesses, growth ventures, corporate enrtepreneurship, and social entrepreneurship.
+The course will focus on the types of innovation, turnign innovation into an ongoing new venture, and the entrepreneurial process.
+Innovation and entrepreneurship theeories and concepts will be discussed with real-life examples and cases.

 Requisite: Sophomore level or higher.